john/startup-kit-templates/README.md

 - A secure network inside a [VPC](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html)
 - A [bastion host](https://en.wikipedia.org/wiki/Bastion_host) to securely access instances inside the VPC
-- A deployment environment using AWS [Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html)
+- A deployment environment using [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html)
 - A container-based environment using [Amazon Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_GetStarted.html)
 - A relational database using [Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html)
 - An [Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Aurora.html) DB cluster
 - [Billing alerts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html#turning_on_billing_metrics) to monitor your costs

 The VPC template is a requirement for the others.
-You can either run the templates/vpc.cfn.yml template by itself prior to using the others, or run any one of the vpn-*.cfn.yml wrapper templates at the top level of this repo to create sets of resources in the same stack.
+You can either run the templates/vpc.cfn.yml template by itself prior to using the others, or run any one of the vpc-*.cfn.yml wrapper templates at the top level of this repo to create sets of resources.
+For example, vpc-bastion-fargate-rds.cfn.yml will create a single stack containing a vpc, bastion host, fargate cluster, and database.

+To launch stacks directly, see the table at the bottom of this README.

 ## Prerequisites

 If you haven't already done so you first need to:
 - [Create an AWS account](https://aws.amazon.com/blogs/startups/how-to-get-started-on-aws-from-a-dead-standstill/).
 - Make sure you're signed into AWS as an [IAM user with admin access](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
-Avoid using the root account!
+Don't use the root account!
 - [Create an EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
 This is necessary to use the bastion host.
 - [Clone this repo](https://help.github.com/articles/cloning-a-repository/) so that you have a local copy of the templates.